 The IRS automatically issues an Identity Protection Personal Identification Number (IP PIN) to confirmed identity theft victims if the case is resolved prior to the start of the next filing season.
 Taxpayers nationwide can also request an IP PIN directly from the IRS if they are concerned that their personal information has been stolen and want to protect their identity when filing a Federal tax return.
 The IP PIN is a six-digit number assigned to eligible taxpayers to help prevent someone else from filing a fraudulent Federal income tax return using a taxpayer's Social Security Number (SSN).
 The IP PIN is known only to the taxpayer and the IRS and acts as an authentication number to validate the correct owner of the SSN or Individual Taxpayer Identification Number (ITIN) listed on that tax return.
 This helps the IRS verify the taxpayer's identity when they file their tax return.
 Taxpayers can request an IP PIN or retrieve their existing IP PIN by using the "Get an IP PIN" tool through IRS.gov.
-The IRS reports that it issued 802,449 IP PINs to taxpayers who used this tool as of March 4, 2023.
+The IRS reports that it issued 1.8 million IP PINs to taxpayers who used this tool during Fiscal Year 2023 as of May 6, 2023.